 Individuals occupying buildings with reduced services should dress for cool conditions and ensure that they have a key to enter the building.
 Carry your Bruin ID card for identification purposes.
 Individuals should take home any personal effects such as plants, artifacts or other items that may be adversely affected in the unconditioned rooms during this holiday period.

 The Facilities Management Trouble Call Center will be staffed continuously throughout the closure period.
 Please contact the Trouble Call Center at (310) 825-9236 should problems arise.

 Energy Saving Tips

-As you have probably heard, President Napolitano has set a goal for UC to be the first major research university to achieve carbon neutrality.
-Your help is needed to save university resources and help achieve this goal!
+Many of you have heard from President Napolitano and Governor Brown about UC’s goal to be the first major research university to achieve carbon neutrality.
+Your help is needed to save university resources and help achieve this goal.
 All departments, building coordinators and employees are requested to please support reducing energy costs by implementing the following power conservation measures over the holiday closure: